REX

 Background: A heartbreaking story...
 This guy was brought in to a vet in Stanislaus County by a good Samaritan (we think) who found him.
 We suspect he had either fallen off the back of a truck or had been hit by a car.
 He was suffering from multiple abrasions and lacerations and a dislocated hip.
 A rescue advocate in the Modesto area notified us... and we mobilized to get him the heck out of there and into our program.
 After a few quick vet visits and med boarding, he was treated for his wounds and underwent FHO surgery on 17 April to resolve the dislocated femur bone.

 What Rescue Rep Says Quite a rescue and recovery for Rex.
-Not sure what Rex is mixed with.
-What do you think?
-We think we see some Rhodesian ridgeback in there, but who knows.
+We did a DNA test on him... and he came back.... as... drum roll... half doberman, half pit bull terrier.
+We were thinking Rhodesian ridgeback, visla...
 Rex is fine with dogs he has been properly (and slowly) introduced to.
 But he is hyper vigilant and alert on walks about the neighborhood.
 He becomes quite anxious when he sees other dogs, cats, squirrels, etc... and kinda loses his mind.
 We are enlisting the help of professional dog trainers to design a rehabilitation/de-sensitization program for Rex.
 He will need a savvy and strong adopter who is game to take on a project.
-Not for a home with kids or anyone unsteady on their feet or any cat within a 1/2-mile radius.
+Not for a home with kids or anyone unsteady on their feet or a cat within a 10-mile radius.

 Medical: Rex is current on vaccinations, microchipped, heartworm negative and neutered.
-He continues to recover from his FHO surgery... and favors that leg at times.
+He continues to build up muscle on that FHO'd leg.

 Located In: Mountain View